 “Though I don’t know why I’m telling you this,” Scorpius said.
-“It’s not like you told me just how successful your plan was.
+“It’s not like you told me your plan was successful.
 The first I heard was when I was called to McGonagall’s office to hear Dora apologise.”

 “Sorry,” Rose said.
 “We weren’t sure how much we were allowed tell.
 McGonagall basically told us to keep quiet.
-Um, how much were you told?”
+Erm, how much were you told?”

 “Nothing really.
 McGonagall just sent for me, which was a bit scary, let me tell you.
 I was wondering what I was supposed to have done this time.
 But when I got there, Dora was waiting and she apologised to me, pretty ungraciously; you could tell she was only doing it because McGonagall said she had to.
 Not that I care.”
 For the first time since Albus had known him, he grinned.
 “She promised to pay for my broom.”

 “That’s great,” Albus said.